-Learn everything you need to know about making edibles with cannabis concentrates like shatter, wax, crumble, distillate, FECO, and more, including important notes about safe extraction methods, decarb time and temperatures, and how to incorporate these concentrates into your favorite recipes.
+Discover everything you need to know about making edibles with cannabis concentrates like shatter, wax, crumble, distillate, FECO, and more, including important notes about safe extraction methods, decarb time and temperatures, and how to incorporate these concentrates into your favorite recipes.

-It’s Easy To Make Edibles With Concentrates
+The Easy Way To Make Edibles

-Many members of my Well With Cannabis Facebook Community agree that they can be the most convenient, easy-to-use, pre-prepared products for cannabis infusions.
+Many members of my Well With Cannabis Community agree that they can be the most convenient, easy-to-use, pre-prepared products for cannabis infusions.

 Because they are so concentrated, you only need to add a tiny bit to each recipe to get the experience you are looking for.